jtk5aw/blog-jtken/README.md

 1. `cd astro/` and then run `npm run build`
 2. In the root directly run `npx sst build`
 3. In the root director (i.e the SST app) run `npm sst deploy --stage prod`

+## Misc

+This CLI is great for converting mermaid diagrams to SVGs that can then be included in posts https://github.com/mermaid-js/mermaid-cli.
+There's also a way to include them directly in the astro markdown but I couldn't get that to work.